Blueprint TravelersBlueprint Travelers

 Jump to

 This guide covers the three neighborhoods that make the most sense for visitors, with honest framing on who each one suits and hotel picks at three price points.
-The Amador Causeway is sometimes mentioned in accommodation guides, but it sits far enough from the main sights that we do not recommend it as a base for most travelers.
+Below, you will find a map of the different neighborhoods we talk about to help orient yourself within Panama City.

 If you are still working out how long to spend in the city or what to do once you arrive, our Panama City travel guide → covers the full picture.